phax/peppol-commons/README.md

 # News and noteworthy

+* v8.6.4 - work in progress
+    * Added new predefined truststores for SMPs: `truststore/2018/smp-pilot-truststore.jks` and `truststore/2018/smp-prod-truststore.jks`
 * v8.6.3 - 2021-09-27
     * Verifying all contained `Signature` elements of an SMP response
     * Made the JAXB Marshallers of the SMP clients customizable